We sell a lot of calico, and our creative customers use it for all sorts of projects! Here’s a bit more information about this versatile cloth.

 Our calico is a loomstate fabric, which means it has not been ‘finished’ after coming off the loom.
 Luckily, you can do this very simply by popping it in the washing machine at home, which will relax the fibres from their freshly-woven state and also allow the fabric to shrink safely.
 Remember it’s ALWAYS worth taking the time to wash the fabric before you start your project if you think you might EVER want to wash the finished product.

-You’ll find a range of different weights of calico at both our Bridport and Yeovil shops, or to order online click here.
+You’ll find a range of different weights of calico at both our Bridport and Yeovil shops, or to order online click here or see below.